vexrs/vexrs/README.md

-# CEROS -- Culpeper Experimental Robotics Operating System
+# Vexrs -- Culpeper Experimental Robotics Operating System

-CEROS is an experimental operating system being developed to allow robotics teams to take full advantage of the VEX V5 hardware.
-CEROS is designed to be lightweight and offer
+Vexrs is an experimental operating system being developed to allow robotics teams to take full advantage of the VEX V5 hardware.
+Vexrs is designed to be lightweight and offer

 ## Disclaimer